The Religious System of the Amazulu: Premissionary Work and Quakerism

-Henry Callaway was the first missionary bishop of St. John’s Kafraria in South Africa.
+Henry Callaway was the first missionary bishop of St. John's Kafraria in South Africa.
 He was born on January 17, 1817, at Lymington Somerset.
 After giving birth to Callaway, his family moved to London and then Crediton where he officially got educated in Crediton Grammar School.
 Callaway then went to become an assistant teacher in a small school in Heavitree.
 During his time at Heavitree, he was introduced to the idea of Quakerism by the headmaster of the school, William Dymond.
 He was prone to the idea of Quakerism and by the Spring of 1837, Henry Callaway was admitted to be the member of the Society of Friends, which is an official group for Quakers.
 He was admitted through a Quaker family that he privately tutored in Wellington.
 After his years in teaching, he decided to move into the medical field.

-Angelican Church Missionary Work
+Anglican Church Missionary Work

-After pursuing his career in the medical field, he found flaws in Quakerism which made him join the Angelican church.
+After pursuing his career in the medical field, he found flaws in Quakerism which made him join the Anglican church.
 In 1854, he wrote to the bishop of Natal, John William Colenso, offering his service for missionary work.
 Callaway was then accepted on August 13 by the Society for the Propagation of the Gospel and ordained deacon at Norwich.
 He and his wife then left England on the 26th of August to South Africa where Callaway started his missionary work.
 After 4 years of doing his service, Callaway was granted land beyond the Umkomanzi river, he then settled at an empty Dutch farm on the Insunguze, which he named Spring Vale.
-From there, Callaway starts learning about the native’s beliefs, traditions, and customs.
+From there, Callaway starts learning about the native's beliefs, traditions, and customs.

 He also wanted to unravel the true meaning of Unkulunkulu as there were debates that circled around.
 Reverend Owen and George Champion stated that Unkulunkulu was a term referred to an Ancient Chief.
 The other American missionaries declined their idea and made the term Unkulunkulu as a suitable word for God.
 Callaway decided to do his own independent investigation and lead to making a different conclusion from Colenso and Bleek.
 Inspired by the ways of the Zulu people, he then published his work, The Religious System of the Amazulu.

 Summary of The Religious System of the Amazulu

 The Religious System of the Amazulu is a nonfiction book that was written in a question and answer format.
 This book explains the beliefs, tradition, and culture of the Amazulu people.
 It is divided into 4 parts, the Unkulunkulu, Amathonga, Izinyanga Zokubhula, and Abathakathi.
 This book does not contain any sacred narratives, transcription of ceremonies or anything related to the sort.
 It contains primarily an explanation of concepts that Callaway was interested in.
 The Unkulunkulu focuses on the Unkulunkulu itself and the creation story from the perspective of the Zulu people.
 The Amathonga talks about the tradition of ancestral worship.
 The Izinyanga section focuses on traditional diviners.
-Lastly, the Zokubhula is about Zulu’s medical magic and witchcraft remedy.
+Lastly, the Zokubhula is about Zulu's medical magic and witchcraft remedy.